 About the Clarksville-Montgomery County Crime Stoppers Program

-The Board works closely with Austin Peay State University Police, the Clarksville Police Department, and the Montgomery County Sheriff's Office.
+The Board works closely with Austin Peay State University Police AND the Clarksville Police Department.